👆My Path👇

 American University &

-My 1st Undergraduate DegreeShortly after Mike was hired at a promising new start-up, the tragic events of 9/11 led investors to withdraw funding, forcing the company to shut down.
-With start-up funding drying up across Silicon Valley, Mike decided it was the perfect opportunity to return to school.
+A 1st Undergraduate DegreeShortly after Jheri was hired at a promising new start-up, the tragic events of 9/11 led investors to withdraw funding, forcing the company to shut down.
+With start-up funding drying up across Silicon Valley, Jheri decided it was the perfect opportunity to return to school.
 Seeking a more fulfilling educational experience, he moved to the East Coast and enrolled at American University, where he designed a unique degree program combining Graphic Design, Multimedia, and Web Programming.
-This initiative led to Mike earning the only Bachelor of Science in Multimedia Design and Development in the University's history.
+This initiative led to Jheri earning the only Bachelor of Science in Multimedia Design and Development in the University's history.
 While attending school part-time, he worked part-time to immediately apply his studies to real-world projects.
 On May 8, 2011, he graduated with a 3.49 GPA and was honored to walk with the University’s top-performing students.

 -